 The Yongzheng Emperor seized full control of Qinghai (Amdo) in the 1720s.
 The boundaries of Xining prefecture, which contains most of Amdo, with Sichuan and Tibet proper was established following this.
 The boundary of Xining prefecture and central Tibet was the Dangla mountains.
 The boundary of Xining prefecture with Sichuan was also set at this time, dividing the Ngapa area of the former Amdo into Sichuan.

-Amdo was traditionally a place of great learning and scholarship and contains great monasteries including Kumbum Monastery near Xining, Labrang Monastery south of Lanzhou, and the Kirti Gompas of Ngawa Tibetan and Qiang Autonomous Prefecture and Taktsang Lhamo in Dzoge County.
-Amdo was and is the home of many Tibetan Buddhist monks or Lamas, scholars who had a major influence on both politics and religious development of Tibet like 14th Dalai Lama, Choekyi Gyaltsen, 10th Panchen Lama and the great Gelug reformer Je Tsongkhapa
+Amdo was traditionally a place of great learning and scholarship.
+It contained great monasteries, including Kumbum Monastery near Xining, Labrang Monastery south of Lanzhou, and the Kirti Gompas of Ngawa Tibetan and Qiang Autonomous Prefecture and Taktsang Lhamo in Dzoge County.
+Amdo was and is the home of many Tibetan Buddhist monks or Lamas, scholars who had a major influence on Tibet’s politics and religious development like the 14th Dalai Lama, Choekyi Gyaltsen, 10th Panchen Lama, and the great Gelug reformer Je Tsongkhapa.

 There are many dialects of the Tibetan language spoken in Amdo due to the geographical isolation of many groups.
 Written Tibetan is the same throughout the Tibetan-speaking regions and is based on classical Tibetan.